MrBenJ/modern-js-by-example/book/007-Modern-JS-Architecture.md

 And so, `gulp` was created and also named after a bodily function.

-The customizations within `gulp` were far more modular and reusable, being much easier to test and use.
+The customizations within `gulp` were far more modular and reusable; being much easier to test and use.
 The main difference was that `gulp`'s configuration allowed developers to write simple `function`s to do tasks, and not embed commands deeply inside one gigantic `gruntfile`.

 And so, all new projects and boilerplates began to move away from `grunt`, everyone started using `gulp`, and everyone was happy.

 Except not really because JavaScript developers always want to build new things and ~make fun of~ bag on everything that's at least a month old.
 Developers started making a million and a half task runners with food names because they ran out of bodily functions to name things after.
-We had a new world of task runners appear like `Brunch` and `Broccoli` and `Duo` and `Rollup` and many too many more.
+We had a new world of task runners appear like `Brunch` and `Broccoli` and `Duo` and `Rollup` and many, many more.
 I don't know what a Duo is, but if it's ice cream?
 Sure.
 I'll eat it.

-All Joking aside, tools like `grunt` and `gulp` are still widely used to this very day, and knowing at least one is great.
+All Joking aside, tools like `grunt` and `gulp` are still widely used to this day, and knowing at least one is great.
 I'd recommend getting your feet wet with `gulp` and its large ecosystem of excellent plugins and tools, as in my personal experience, it's easier to configure and pick up.

 In today's modern JavaScript development environments, the Task runner and Bundler are typically combined into a single tool.
 We'll talk a little bit more about this later.